sensedeep/dynamodb-metrics/README.md

 #### flush()

 Flush any buffered metrics to stdout.
+By default, Metrics will flush buffered metrics every 30 seconds or after 100 requests.
+This parameters are controlled by the Metrics `period` and `max` constructor parameters.

 ### References